adepierre/Botcraft/README.md

 ## Features

-- Connection to minecraft server (offline mode only for now)
+- Connection to minecraft server (both offline mode and online connection with Mojang account)
 - Versions 1.12.2, 1.13, 1.13.1, 1.13.2, 1.14, 1.14.1, 1.14.2, 1.14.3, 1.14.4, 1.15, 1.15.1 and 1.15.2 supported
 - Compression
 - Physics and collisions